plattenmichael/DeepnCCA/README.md

 You are now ready to apply the model on your data.
 In the file "Main" you will enter the path to where your pre-processed images are.
 You will also add the path to the two models (corpus callosum and brain).
 The predictor will combine these two models and output the segmentation along with the normalized corpus callosum value.

 One of the first things to do is create a folder for both your Predictor and DataLoader code, as you will call on these in the "Main" file.
+Below is an example of how the DataLoader exists in a folder called "data_handling" and the Predictor exists in load_model_and_predict inside the folder "train_and_test".

     from data_handling.dataloader import DataLoader
     from train_and_test.load_model_and_predict import Predictor